sudnyeshtalekar/Snake-Game/README.md

 # Snake-Game
-The vintge snake game.Made with Pygame|Runs on terminal
+The vintage snake game.
+Made with pygame|Runs on terminal

+# Requirements
+- Python 3.x
+- pygame